 Background

 The Syrian conflict has dramatically changed the public health landscape of Syria since its onset in March of 2011.
 Indiscriminate targeting of healthcare facilities, transports, medical personnel, and patients throughout the conflict has had tremendous impact on Syria’s healthcare capacity and priorities.
 These attacks on healthcare, coupled with depleted resources and increased security risks, have disrupted many routine services, including vaccinations, across several regions in Syria.
 The Assistance Coordination Unit (ACU) has established a robust active surveillance system, known as the Early Warning Alert and Response Network (EWARN), for infectious disease syndromes in opposition-held territories.
 There is a critical need to better understand infectious diseases in conflict-affected communities, and the ACU database provides a unique opportunity to do so in Syria.
 This study focuses on trends in the incidence of measles in northern Syria and analyzes two consecutive epidemics in 2017 and 2018.
+Measles was chosen because…

 Methods